-The Cherokee Nation honored an U.S. Army veteran with the tribe’s Medal of Patriotism during the July Tribal Council meeting.
+Cherokee Nation honored three military brothers and a U.S. Army veteran with the tribe’s Medal of Patriotism during the September Tribal Council meeting.

-The Cherokee Nation Tribal Council approved the fiscal year 2019 Indian Housing Plan during its monthly meeting Monday.
+The Cherokee Nation Tribal Council approved an $887 million comprehensive budget for fiscal year 2019 during its monthly meeting Monday.

 Cherokee Nation Emergency Medical Services was recently named the recipient of the Saint Francis Hospital C.T.
 Thompson Award for Excellence in Trauma Care.